-When it comes to our online presence we need to tread lightly, to quote Brad Paisley “the internet is forever”.
+When it comes to our online presence we need to tread lightly and this includes LinkedIn, to quote Brad Paisley “the internet is forever”.
 Here are a few guidelines, unfortunately, I can’t cover all potential mistakes to avoid in one article so follow your own discretion when you are active online.

 Coming across as desperate

 Your LinkedIn headline summary is prime real estate and should be used wisely.
 The mistake people make is putting things like “seeking new opportunities” or “unemployed” on their headline.
 Well guess what, no employer or recruiter is going on LinkedIn looking for unemployed people, they search by role/title, and key skills, and if this is not covered in your headline or summary forget about showing up for opportunities that you possibly qualify for.